ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 9. Click **Add**.

 If you are using **Provisioning Profiles**, you can specify a specific file that holds the customizations.
-To do this, you must create an instance mapping to this file in the {{ site.data.product.title }}
+To do this, you must create an instance mapping to this file in the {{ site.data.product.title_short }}
 **Applications/provisioning/profile/VM provisioning by group** class.
 By default, if you are using provisioning profiles and the group does not have a defined instance, the appropriate default dialog file will be used based on the type of provisioning selected.

 ##### Creating a Custom Provision Dialog